axean/tergite-frontend/README.md

 - Open your browser at

   - [http://localhost:8002](http://localhost:8002) to see the MSS service
-  - [http://localhost:3000](http://localhost:3000) to see the webGUI application
+  - [http://localhost:3000](http://localhost:3000) to see the dashboard application

 - To ensure that the services start up even on server restarts, run: